Shaanxi Provincial Committee of the Chinese Communist Party

 The Shaanxi Provincial Committee of the Chinese Communist Party is the provincial committee of the Chinese Communist Party (CCP) in Shaanxi, China, and is the province's top authority.
+It was established in July of 1927.
 The CCP committee secretary is the highest ranking post in the province.

 In December 2024, the Publicity Department of the Shaanxi Provincial Committee of the CCP partnered with Shaanxi Television and Radio Group to form an international communication center.